Meet the Team

 Prior to Princeton, I received my PhD degree in Zoology from Sun Yat-sen University (2018), and received my master degree in Zoology (2015) and my bachelor degree in Wildlife and Nature Reserve Management (2012) from Southwest Forestry University in China.
 Read more about my research on my website: https://dan-liang.weebly.com/

-Broadly speaking, I am interested in the areas of overlap between conservation ecology, behavioral economics, and public policy.
-Using insights from the behavioral sciences, I want to conduct research on the manifold ways science (and policy) can provide simple yet effective solutions to problems in ecology, biology, and the environment.
+Broadly speaking, I am interested in the areas of overlap between conservation ecology, applied behavioral science, data analytics, and environmental policy.
+My research focuses on the manifold ways science (and policy) can provide enduring, effective, efficient, and equitable solutions to problems in ecology, biology, and the environment, and increasingly in the context of coral reef ecosystems and their conservation.
 From fishermen to college freshmen to you and me, we all stand to gain from our planet's well-being and suffer in its deterioration.
-As such, my research will hopefully tackle the alignment issue of how we can make the right thing to do the easy thing to do in our lives.
+As such, my research tackles the alignment issue of how we can make the right thing to do the easy thing to do in stakeholders.

-I obtained an undergraduate degree in Ecology and Evolutionary Biology from Princeton in 2016, where I conducted research assessing the relative roles of fish assemblages and sea urchins (Diadema antillarum) on Caribbean coral reef health for my Senior Thesis.
-In the time following, I spent a year on a Princeton in Asia fellowship teaching at a boarding school in Thailand, a year conducting behavioral research on gelada monkeys (Theropithecus gelada) in the highlands of Ethiopia, and several months surveying coral reefs in Dominica and hiking the Pacific Crest Trail in western North America.
-In my spare time, you can find me scuba diving, snowboarding, hiking, taking pictures of wildlife, or playing pretty much any sport.
+I obtained my undergraduate degree in Ecology and Evolutionary Biology from Princeton in 2016, where I conducted research assessing the relative roles of fish assemblages and sea urchins (Diadema antillarum) on Caribbean coral reef health for my Senior Thesis.
+In the time following, I spent a year on a Princeton in Asia fellowship teaching at a boarding school in Thailand, a year conducting behavioral research on gelada monkeys (Theropithecus gelada) in the highlands of Ethiopia, and several months surveying coral reefs in Dominica and hiking the Pacific Crest Trail in California, Oregon, and Washington.
+In my spare time, you can find me scuba diving, snowboarding, hiking, taking pictures of wildlife, or playing most sports.

 My research interests lie in the field of avian ecology and conservation, especially that of shorebirds migrating along the East Asian-Australasian Flyway.
 Combining field study, individual tracking and mathematical modeling, I plan to identify the factors affecting their selections of migration routes and stopover sites, and to see whether the understanding of shorebirds migration patterns can be extended to that of other migratory birds.